 Later in the match, Kandori piledrives Hokuto on a table.
 And we're not talking one of those wimpy, thin tables that you normally see in wrestling; this was a really thick, solid table.
 After the piledriver spot, the camera zoomed in on the dent left in it.
 Hokuto's frickin' sick bladejob after the spot just capped off the awesome.

-The cage match between Las Cachorras Orientales (Etsuko Mita and Mima Shimoda) and the U* TOPS (Tomoko Watanabe and Kaoru Ito).
+The cage match between Las Cachorras Orientales (Etsuko Mita and Mima Shimoda) and the U* TOPS (Tomoko Watanabe and Kaoru Ito) at Wrestlemarinepad IX.
 The entire match is basically a textbook lesson in professional wrestling storytelling, as the ladies do a great job of putting over the scrappiness of Watanabe and Ito as well as the bitchiness of Mita and Shimoda.
 Watanabe wrestles the match with a shoulder so messed up that she has to wear football pads and eventually escapes the cage, leaving Ito to try and fend off both Mita and Shimoda.
 After shenanigans involving a fire extinguisher, LCO run to opposite corners with Ito able to stop Shimoda using an armbar from the top rope.
 Mita, however, escapes - but upon an attempt by Ito to exit, she climbs back up the cage to stop her, only to get dragged into the ring, landing straight on her head.
 Ito, instead of escaping, does the Superfly pose◊ and proceeds to double stomp Mita from the of the cage before finally making it out, dropping in a heap on the ground.
 The U* TOPS, though hurting, manage to leave the queen bitches of joshi crying in the ring (with Shimoda extremely bloody on top of it).